 What’s Missing

-No annotation or editing.
+PDF annotation and editing remains absent.
 Every server is read-only or convert-only.
 No MCP server can add highlights, comments, or bookmarks to existing PDFs.
+You can generate or fill forms (via Adobe), but you can’t annotate existing documents.

 How to Choose

 “I just need to read PDFs fast” → PDF Reader MCP.
 Fastest extraction, page selection, TypeScript, zero config.
-Now at v2.3.1.
+Now at v2.4.0.

 “I need to search and navigate large PDFs” → pdf-mcp.
-Hybrid search, intelligent caching, 8 tools, context-efficient design.
+Hybrid search, intelligent caching, section-level search, configurable embeddings. v1.12.1.
+Security-hardened.

 “I need to convert between formats” → mcp-pandoc.
 Bidirectional conversion powered by Pandoc.

 “I want an AI reading assistant for books” → eBook-MCP.
 Library management and chapter navigation for EPUB/PDF.
-Note: development appears dormant.
+Note: development stalled as of September 2025.

 “I need PDF security analysis” → PDFActionInspector.
 JavaScript action extraction and risk assessment from Foxit.

-For reading documents: strong and getting stronger.
-For working with documents end-to-end: still maturing.
+For reading documents: strong and hardening unevenly.
+For working with documents end-to-end: meaningfully improved, with annotation still the remaining gap.